Ron Hines DVM PhD

 Reasons Why Your Dog or Cat’s TSH Level Might Be Low:

 Hyperthyroid cats will generally have low levels of TSH.
 Hyperthyroidism is quite rare in dogs.
 But should a dog suffer from an overactive thyroid gland, it could be expected to have low TSH levels as well.

 Old cats, showing none of the symptoms of hyperthyroidism, typically have lower TSH levels as well.
 Veterinarians do not know if that indicates that those older cats with low TSH levels are at a higher risk of developing hyperthyroidism than elderly cats that have normal TSH levels.

 The TSH test can also be an aid in monitoring if forgetful clients have been regularly giving their pets the thyroid supplements they were prescribed.
-Also, many dogs and cats spit pills out without the owners knowledge.
+Also, many dogs and cats spit pills out without the owner’s knowledge.
 Occasionally, more thyroid medication is given than was recommended.
-If any of those event occurred, an unanticipated high or low TSH level should indicate it.
+If any of those events occurred, an unanticipated high or low TSH level should indicate it.

 You are on the Vetspace animal health website